EIDA/routing/doc/index.rst

 When the service in datacenter `A` starts, it will first include all the routes defined in ``routing.xml`` and then it will save the routes read from http://datacenter-b/path/routing/1/localconfig in a file called ``DC-B.xml`` under the ``data`` folder.
-This file will be used for future reference in case that all the routes need to be updated and datacenter `B` is not available.
+This file can be used for future reference in case that all the routes need to be updated and datacenter `B` is not available.

 .. todo:: Skip update if datacenter is down and use the old data.

-Once the file is saved, all the routes inside it will be added to the routing table.
+Once the file is saved, all the routes inside it will be added to the routing table in memory.

-.. todo:: Check for overlap in the routes and decide what to do!

 Methods available